drivendataorg/zamba/docs/docs/quickstart.md

 There are two ways to interact with the `zamba` package:

 1. Use `zamba` as a command line interface tool.
 This page provides an overview of how to use the CLI.
 2. Import `zamba` in Python and use it as a Python package.

-For instructions on using the Python package, see the user tutorial that corresponds to your use case.
+This guide uses the CLI, but you can see the [prediction tutorial](predict-tutorial.md) or the [training tutorial](train-tutorial.md), which have both the CLI and Python approaches documented.

 Installation is the same for both the command line interface tool and the Python package.